kevinhryang/LHL-SQLProject/starting_with_questions.md

 Answer:

 Many nest-usa in the US
-Apparel of all kinds across the board
+Apparel of all kinds across the board, for example Madrid ordered many socks.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**